-- > Create and maintain a stimulating environment that encourages pupils to be engaged - Display the Class Charter - > Establish use of a Behaviour Chart, sharing expectations with all pupils - > Develop a positive relationship with pupils, which may include: - o Greeting pupils in the morning/at the start of lessons - o Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - o Highlighting and promoting good behaviour - o Concluding the day positively and starting the next day afresh

-- o Having a plan for dealing with low-level disruption - o Using positive reinforcement
+- > Create and maintain a stimulating environment that encourages pupils to be engaged - > Establish consistent routines and expectations. - Display the Class Charter - Use class dojo/ house points that link to or 6 C Curriculum to encourage positive behaviour. - Consistent use of emotion coaching and de-escalation strategies to support pupils to self-regulate - > Develop a positive relationship with pupils, which may include: - Showing an interest in pupils and ensuring they feel important and valued (deliberate botheredness) - o Greeting pupils in the morning/at the start of lessons - o Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - o Highlighting and promoting good behaviour - o Concluding the day positively and starting the next day afresh - o Follow school procedures for dealing with low-level disruption - o Using positive reinforcement

-7.2 Safeguarding
+8.2 Safeguarding